Dynam Labs VCU+ Plugin Reference Manual

 This function is called repeatedly by the VCU firmware.
 Implement your main control logic inside this function.

-Continuously monitoring battery temperature and activating a cooling fan if it exceeds a threshold.
+Example Use Case: Continuously monitoring battery temperature and activating a cooling fan if it exceeds a threshold.

 -- This function will be called on every tick of the plugin execution cycle